-When an overcurrent occurs on the output of the power supply, the FB loop asks for more power than the controller can deliver, and the CS setpoint reaches $V{\rm ILIMIT}$.
-When this event occurs, an internal t{fault} timer is started: once the timer times out, DRV pulses are stopped and the controller is either latched off (latched protection, version A), or it enters an autorecovery mode (version B).
+When an overcurrent occurs on the output of the power supply, the FB loop asks for more power than the controller can deliver, and the CS setpoint reaches V{ILIMIT} .
+When this event occurs, an internal t{fault} timer is started: once the timer elapsed, DRV pulses are stopped and the controller is either latched off (latched protection, version A), or it enters an autorecovery mode (version B).
 The timer is reset when the CS setpoint goes back below V{ILIM} before the timer elapses.
-To provide maximum output power at the low input line voltages the fault timer is not started if the driver signal is reset by the max duty cycle.
+The fault timer is also started if the driver signal is reset by the max duty cycle.

-Figure 40.
+Figure 43.
 Timer-Based Overcurrent Protection